CruzHacks/cruzhacks-organizer-challenges/backend-challenge.md

-# CruzHacks 2021 Backend Engineering Team Coding Challenge
+# CruzHacks 2021 Backend Engineering Challenge

 In this exercise, we’re asking you to create a simple REST API that supports the application portal created in the front end challenge.